 Pneumocystis jirovecii is a human-only pulmonary pathogen transmitted early in life and then repeatedly.
 Immunity is limited and immunosuppressed patients are susceptible to infection from new genotypes.
 It is not culturable and so is diagnosed by microscopy or PCR on respiratory specimens, or circulating B-D-1.3 glucan levels.
-Patients often distinctive findings on chest CT scan.
-Prophylaxis with cotrim is effective, but not protection is not complete.
+Patients often have distinctive findings on chest CT scan.
+Prophylaxis with cotrim is effective, but protection is not complete.
 The survival rate in HIV patients with good treatment is 70-90%, but only 50% in non-HIV patients.
 Corticosteroid adjunctive therapy reduces mortality in HIV patients but not in HIV negative people.

 AIDS-related PCP in adults from Latin American countries has a variable incidence - from 5.9 to 55% (Calderon, 2013).
 Some studies are done in newly presenting HIV patients, others in those presenting with respiratory symptoms and others are autopsy series.
 Those reporting rates for all inpatients are most useful for our estimating purpose, namely Villais-Keever (2001) (Mexico - 24.8%), Perez (2005) (Argentina - 9.4%), Neres Norberg (2009) (Brazil - 26.3%), Soares (2008) (Brazil - 22.2%), Diaz (2018) (Brazil - 10.8%).
 The last study was prospective in already diagnosed HIV patients followed up in SW Goais, Brazil, and therefore the 10.8% incidence represents ARV experienced patients, rather than newly presenting patients.
 In the table below are shown the estimated cases of PCP by country in HIV and non-HIV patients.
 The assumptions are:

-1. UNAIDS HIV figures for 2017 were used.

-2. Patients not on antiretroviral therapy (ARVs) are at risk with a CD4 count <200/uL, and we have assumed a 7 year decline in CD4 count in those not on

-ARVs.
-We have added an additional 15% to account for those who just started ARVs and defaulters.

-3. That 22% of newly presenting patients with HIV and low CD4 counts develop PCP, based on a rough mean of the above studies.

-4. That based on experience from Venezuela of 30 patients diagnosed with PCP at the Instituto Nacional de Higiene Rafael Rangel, 60% of patients had disorders other than HIV (Panizo, 2008).

-5. Mortality is 30% in HIV and 50% in non-HIV patients.
+- 1. UNAIDS HIV figures for 2017 were used. - 2.
+Patients not on antiretroviral therapy (ARVs) are at risk with a CD4 count <200/uL, and we have assumed a 7 year decline in CD4 count in those not on ARVs.
+We have added an additional 15% to account for those who just started ARVs and defaulters. - Non-HIV patients with PCP is based on experience that 22% of newly presenting patients with HIV and low CD4 counts develop PCP, based on a rough mean of the above studies. - 4.
+That based on experience from Venezuela of 30 patients diagnosed with PCP at the Instituto Nacional de Higiene Rafael Rangel, 60% of patients had disorders other than HIV (Panizo, 2008). - 5.
+Mortality is 30% in HIV and 50% in non-HIV patients.

+See here for more information about cryptococcal meningitis and PCP:

+www.gaffi.org/media/fact-sheets

+Table 1.
+Cryptococcal meningitis cases in Latin America.